guowilling/SRDownloadManager/README.md

+# SRDownloadManager

-**SRDownloadManager** is a file download manager based on NSURLSession.
+A file download manager based on NSURLSession.
 Provide download status callback, download progress callback and download completion callback.

 ## Features

 * [x] Support multitasking download at the same time and breakpoint download even exit the App.
 * [x] Support to customize the directory where the downloaded files are saved.
 * [x] Support to set maximum concurrent downloads and waiting for download queue mode.
-* [x] Support to delete the specified file by URL and clear all files that have been downloaded.
+* [x] Support to delete the specified file by URL or name and clear all files that have been downloaded.

 ## Installation